magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 are now working as expected.

-As usual, if you want to play with the bREPL, launch it as usual and then reload one of the above URLs.
+As usual, if you want to play with the bREPL, launch it as usual and then reload one of the above URLs:

 ```clj
 # from a new terminal